TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- At some point we might want to give different jitter buffer length values to 60tick and 128tick
+- At some point we might want to give different jitter buffer length values to 60tick and 128tick
+- At some point we might want to give different jitter buffer length values to 60tick and 128tick
+- At some point we might want to give different jitter buffer length values to 60tick and 128tick
+- At some point we might want to give different jitter buffer length values to 60tick and 128tick

+- Still, if we are able to always connect and catch up with inputs, it should never disconnect if we resync mid-game

 - Theory: weak clients don't catch up with the steps they have to re-simulate after desyncing
 	- Why would they then be able to do so on connection init?